A Pharaoh’s Playground: The Grand Egyptian Museum Opens GEM Childrens Museum - My Family Travels

 Walk up the shallow steps for a close-up view.
 Or, ride the slow-moving escalator or glass elevator parallel to them.
 The clever mobility aid provides access to all visitors and gentle time travel through six millennia.

 At the top of the Grand Staircase, bench seating and giant glass windows look south to the Pyramids of Giza.
-This is the final selfie spot.
+This is the ultimate selfie spot.

 The GEM Children’s Museum is a Playground for Young Visitors